 Paffett et al (2011) Resveratrol reverses monocrotaline-induced pulmonary vascular and cardiac dysfunction: a potential role for atrogin-1 in smooth muscle.
 Vascul Pharmacol 56 64 PMID: 22146233

 Do you know of a great paper that uses Sirtinol from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Sirtinol